navaro/nvol/README.md

 # Porting

-The demo provides an emulation of the FLASH in RAM implemented in "crc/drivers/ramdrv.h/c".
+The demo uses an emulation driver for FLASH in RAM.
+This is implemented in "crc/drivers/ramdrv.h/c".

-In the same directory a sample driver for a real FLASH chip is proviced in the files spiflash.h/c.
+In the same directory a sample driver for a real FLASH chip is proviced in the files "spiflash.h/c".
 This was implemeted using the ChibiOS/HAL SPI driver and should be a good starting point for porting NVOL to your own platform.